bitliner/dok/README.md

 # dok

 dok turns any server in a Platform as a Service.
-It allows you to deploy your apps using just git-push, using Docker.
+It allows you to deploy your apps using just git-push and Docker.

 It is based on Docker, bash, git, ssh and driven by simplicity of the architecture, to support ease of use and ease of customization.